 The amount of funding available for allocation to countries is based on how much money is raised through the Global Fund’s replenishment process.
-Using the total amount of funding pledged, the Global Fund determines the amount of resources expected to be available over the three-year period.
-Then, based on the Board decision that a specified percentage of all program funding should initially go to HIV and AIDS, TB and malaria, the Global Fund will announce how much total funding is available for each eligible country and disease.
+Using the total amount of funding pledged by donors, the Global Fund determines the amount of resources expected to be available over a three-year period.
+Then, based on the Board decision that a specified percentage of all program funding should initially be designated to HIV, TB and malaria, the Global Fund will announce how much total funding is available for each eligible country and disease.

 The formula for determining the exacting level of funding for each country’s disease program is based on their economic capacity and disease burden.
 However, it takes into account extra factors such as financing from other organizations working in the same areas.
 In addition, the Global Fund may amend allocations during a “qualitative adjustment” process.
 This process looks at specific country situations, such as the needs of populations disproportionately affected by the diseases.